tombensve/MarkdownDoc/Docs/lics/Apache-2.0.md

 Contributor by reason of your accepting any such warranty or additional liability.
 END OF TERMS AND CONDITIONS
-APPENDIX: How to apply the Apache License to your work To apply the Apache License to your work, attach the following boilerplate notice, with the fields enclosed by brackets "[]" replaced with your own identifying information.
+APPENDIX: How to apply the Apache License to your work&para;
+To apply the Apache License to your work, attach the following boilerplate notice, with the fields enclosed by brackets "[]" replaced with your own identifying information.
 (Don't include the brackets!)
 The text should be